Fels Institute of Government

-The Fels Institute of Government at the University of Pennsylvania is a graduate school of public policy and public management.
-Founded in 1937 by Samuel Simeon Fels of the Fels Naptha Soap Company, the Fel Institute prepares its students for public leadership positions in city, state, and federal agencies, elective politics, nonprofit organizations, and private firms with close connections to the public sector.
+The Fels Institute of Government is the graduate school of public policy and public management at the University of Pennsylvania in Philadelphia.
+Founded in 1937 by Samuel Simeon Fels of the Fels Naptha Soap Company, the Fels Institute prepares its students for public leadership positions in city, state, and federal agencies, elective politics, nonprofit organizations, and private firms with close connections to the public sector.

-The Fels Institute is housed in Samuel Fels' former residence, a brick mansion located on the west end of the University of Pennsylvania's campus.
+The Fels Institute is housed in Fox-Fels Hall, the former residence of Samuel Fels.
+It is a brick mansion located on the west end of the University of Pennsylvania's campus.

 Academics

 Fels offers a Master of Public Administration degree in both full-time and executive (part-time) formats.
 Fels also offers four-course certificates in Nonprofit Administration and Public Finance.